caglarkucuk/earthformer-satellite-to-radar/README.md

 ## Cite
 Please cite us if this repo helps your work!
 ```
-BiB entry will be provided here!
+Bib entry will be provided here!
 ```

 ## Licence